LiHRaM/taint/README.md

 ## Examples

 For examples of how this tool can be used, and what the expected results would be, please have a look at the `tests/` folder.
-We have examples of program which should emit no errors, and programs where the taint analysis should detect a sink receiving possibly tainted data.
+We have examples of programs which should emit no errors, and programs where the taint analysis should detect a sink receiving possibly tainted data.

 ## Setting Up